 Multiple types of signals can connect the blocks in a model.
-For example, a model may contain a control signal to initiate the execution of another block and buses to simplify line routing.
+For example, a model may contain a control signal to initiate the execution of a block and buses to simplify line routing.

 A control signal is a signal used by a block to initiate the execution of another block.
 For example, a signal that executes a function-call or action subsystem is a control signal.
 When you update or simulate a block diagram, Simulink uses a dash-dot pattern to draw lines that represent the control signals.

-For more information on composite signals, see Types of Composite Signals.
+For more information on composite signals, see Composite Interface Guidelines.

 A virtual signal is a signal that graphically represents other signals or parts of other signals.
-Virtual signals are purely graphical entities; Simulink ignores them when simulating a model, and they do not exist in generated code.
+Virtual signals do not exist in generated code.
 Some blocks, such as the Mux block, always generate virtual signals.
 Others, such as the Bus Creator block, can generate either virtual or nonvirtual signals.
 A signal is virtual if the block that generates it is virtual.

-A nonvirtual signal is a signal that affects simulation and code generation.
+A nonvirtual signal is a signal that plays an active role in simulation and code generation.
 Some blocks, such as the Vector Concatenate block, always generate nonvirtual signals.
 A signal is nonvirtual if the block that generates it is nonvirtual.

 For information on virtual and nonvirtual blocks, see Nonvirtual and Virtual Blocks.